ibarakaiev/fireside/README.md

-case, I was using [Ash](https://hexdocs.pm/ash), and it would be cumbersome (if not impossible) to plug in Ash resource definitions into my existing application without having it be a separate child in the supervision tree with its own `Repo` module.
+case, I was using [Ash](https://hexdocs.pm/ash), and it would be cumbersome (if not impossible) to plug in Ash resource definitions into my existing application without having it be a separate child in the supervision tree with its own `Repo` module (assuming I'd build a library instead).
 If you are not familiar with what Ash is, think moving [Ecto](https://hexdocs.pm/ecto) schemas and contexts into a library.

 There are just certain application logic components that can (and maybe should) be centralized and yet cannot be a library.
 Typically, they